snoplus/oxsx/HOWTO.md

 expect.
 Becuase we are just dealing with binned histograms here, there is no need for the additional stuff that `DataSetGenerator` has: bootstrapping, the sequential flag, etc. are all not present here.

+# 5. Data type conversions & IO
+We've now introduced a bunch of OXO types that can handle data; it would be nice to be able to both convert between them, as well as save/load them from disk.

+## 5.1.
+DistTools
+`DistTools` is a static utility class, that allows one to readily convert between certain varieties of event distribution object.

+`ToHist()` will take in a ROOT `TH1D` or `TH1D` object, or a `PDF` & `AxisCollection` pair, and convert them to a native OXO `Histogram` object.
+From this, one can then easily convert the `Histogram` into a `BinnedED` by using the relevant `BinnedED` constructor.

+For the case of 1D/2D `BinnedED` or `Histogram` objects, one can convert them into ROOT `TH1D` or `TH2D` objects, as relevant.

+Note: there is currently no direct way I am aware of converting a `DataSet` object directly into a `BinnedED`; there probably should be!
+For now, one must create an empty `BinnedED` object with the `AxisCollection` & `ObsSet` one wants, and then loop over events in the `DataSet`, filling their information into the `BinnedED`.
+Of course, one cannot convert from a binned distribution back into a `DataSet`, as the event-by-event information has been lost.

+## 5.2.
+IO
+`IO` is another static utility class, this time handling saving/loading stuff to/from files.
+If one wants to save a `DataSet` object to file, one can use the `SaveDataSet()` method.
+Depending on the file extension given as part of the output file path, the data will either be saved in an HDF5 file (`.h5`), or as a `TNtuple` object within a ROOT file (`.root`).
+One can also directly call the `SaveDataSetH5()` or `SaveDataSetROOT()` methods as relevant.
+The same is true for `Histogram` objects via `SaveHistogram()`; note that saving a histogram to a ROOT file is only possible if it is 1D/2D as they get saved to `TH1D`/`TH2D` objects, as appropriate.
+[Note: `TH3D` objects exist!
+We should probably allow for them.]

+One can similarly load `.h5` files that contain a dataset/histogram via `LoadDataSet()`/`LoadHistogram()`.
+For `.root` files, a `TNtuple` object can be loaded in directly via OXO's `ROOTNtuple` class; ROOT histogram objects must be loaded in using the standard ROOT `TFile` approach, and then converted into a `Histogram` via `DistTools::ToHist()` (described above).